TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 == Changelog ==

 = 1.3.2 - 03/05/2022 =
-* Fix - Input field data does not show in the XML file.
+* Fix - Input field data was not show in the XML file exported from Tools -> Export -> Orders.
 * Fix - Date Picker and Time Picker JavaScript loads when not in use.
-* Fix - Formatting is not proper for the input filed when using Elementor and Astra theme.
+* Fix - Formatting is not proper for the input field when using Elementor and Astra theme.

 = 1.3.1 - 21/09/2021 =
 * Fix - Fatal error was coming with PHP 8.
 This is fixed now.